 - 10% of female bosses spend 41-50 hours with their PA week to week, while just 4% of male bosses do the same.

 - 21% of female bosses say their PA saves them between 10-30 hours a week, while 16% of male bosses say the same.

 For those that had a PA, they named several key advantages, including having more time to reflect and think (45%), screening calls and unnecessary interruption (37%), being able to eat well (36%), time to exercise (26%), keeping up with life admin (24%) and more time to spend with family (23%).

 The large percentage (62%) who cited being able to maintain their own health and wellness as a benefit of employing a PA is indicative of the general movement towards an emphasis of workplace wellbeing and work-life blend.
 Having a PA frees up executives of administrative tasks, allowing them to focus on their lifestyle and by extension, their mental health.

 Below is an infographic to help highlight some of these results.

 Mental health continues to be a huge issue for businesses across the UK, costing the economy over £35 billion last year.
 More specifically, recent research from Bupa found that more than six in 10 senior business leaders have suffered from mental health conditions, including anxiety, depression and stress.
 Therefore, any initiative that has been shown to successfully reduce the occurrence negative mental health should be embraced by businesses.
 Receiving administrative support in the form of a PA or EA could go a long way to ensure senior executives can remain at the top of their game.

-Should you need administrative support in the form of a PA or EA, get in touch with Tiger today!
+Should you need administrative support in the form of a PA, EA or secretarial recruitment, get in touch with Tiger today!